Bottom (TV series): Development

-In June 1990, a pilot episode was filmed which was later titled "Contest" and broadcast as part of the first series.
-Further problems over content came to light when filming began.
-Mayall recalled they were allowed three "bloodies" or "bloody hell"'s per episode, and arguments were often had with as many as twenty BBC executives who went on the set.
+In June 1990, a pilot episode was recorded which was later titled "Contest" and broadcast as part of the first series.
+Problems over content came to light when recording began.
+Mayall recalled they were allowed three "bloodies" or "bloody hell"s per episode, and arguments were often had with as many as 20 BBC executives who went on the set.
 Some executives criticised the series for being sexist, but Mayall pointed out that they would have had more women on the show if they had not cut around twenty "shagging scenes" that were written, and argued that lesbian scenes were also removed.
-After the first series was filmed in June and July 1991, Bottom was first announced in August, when the BBC reported that it had commissioned over 400 hours of new television programming for the upcoming autumn series.
-This included new productions from comics known at the Comic Strip in an attempt to attract viewers, with including Mayall and Edmondson for Bottom and Dawn French for Murder Most Horrid.
+After the first series was recorded in June and July 1991, Bottom was first announced in August, when, in an attempt to attract viewers, the BBC reported that it had commissioned over 400 hours of new television programming for the upcoming autumn schedule.
+This included new productions from comics known as the Comic Strip, which included Mayall and Edmondson for Bottom and Dawn French for Murder Most Horrid.

 Bottom ended after three series in February 1995.
 Edmondson said that one of the reasons for stopping the show was the struggle to come up with new ideas as "we'd already hit each other with everything in the flat".
-Mayall supported this view, saying they took the show as far as it could on television while continuing the franchise with stage tours and home video releases, preferring to retain full creative control over the characters.
+Mayall supported this view, saying they took the show as far as it could go on television while continuing the franchise with stage tours and home video releases, preferring to retain full creative control over the characters.
 In 2000, he said that Richie and Eddie had become "bigger than we are".

-Filming
+Recording

-Each episode was filmed in front of a live audience.
+Each episode was recorded in front of a live audience.
 The original scripts can be found in the published script books, and several completely removed scenes were included in the VHS release Fluff that consisted mostly of bloopers.
 Several (but not all) of these scenes, as well as some smaller sections of dialogue also removed for timing reasons, are included in DVD releases.

 The final episode of the second series, 's Out", was set on Wimbledon Common involving the antics of a flasher.
 It was not broadcast as part of the original series after Rachel Nickell was murdered on Wimbledon Common, due to which the BBC delayed its broadcast until a rerun of the second series on 10 April 1995.